 Labradors are the classic family dog, with bundles of energy and playful personalities, it’s no surprise they are the most popular breed in the US.
-Congratulations you’ve chosen a winner, welcome to the world of Labs!
+Congratulations you’ve chosen a winner, welcome to the world of Labrador retrievers!

 Having a puppy is a big responsibility, a lot of effort and patience is required to raise a sociable family companion.
 Lab puppies are full of mischief and fun, so it’s important for their parents to have similar personalities!

 There are plenty of things to do before bringing your dog home.

 You should think about the household rules, set up safe/crate areas, make sure you’ve got plenty of toys and chews (Labradors love to chew), and have puppy-proofed the entire house.

 This guide will cover all the basics a Labrador pup needs to learn, training Labradors, and how best to do with a seven-stage plan.

 Labrador training should start straight away.
 Keeping it fun and consistent will help to build a trusting relationship.

 This is particularly important with a breed who is so in tune with us, he is learning with every interaction we have!
 It’s no accident that Labradors are commonly used as service dogs; they are quite smart.

 Labradors are renowned for being massively food motivated.
 24% of Labradors have a genetic mutation which is associated with increased food motivation.

 Training lab puppies using positive reinforcement (such as food or play) will create a trusting relationship and reduce the chances of them showing undesirable behaviors!